MedRobDIAG/dynamic-dvrk-coppeliasim-simulator/README.md

 - If you use Visual Studio, open the file _dvrkDynModelLib.sln_ in the folder _dvrkDynModelLib_ and build the solution with the following configuration: x64-Release

 - Otherwise, build the library with the dynamic model of the PSM and the test executable with CMake through the provided CMakeLists

+^*^ Please note that, at the current stage, the simulator has been validated on systems with the following configurations: CoppeliaSim 4.2.0, Eigen 3.3.9, Visual Studio 2019 (Platform Toolset v142).
+It is possible that build errors may arise with newer versions of the provided list of requirements.
+For instance, versions of CoppeliaSim >= 4.2.0 may have a different path for storing the remote API files, required to build the simulator test program.

 ## Usage and Testing